 If you want to bareboat charter you will need an approved boating qualification, below is a list of relevant qualifications:

 International Certificate of Competence (ICC): Standard European Qualification for bareboat sailing

-ASA 104 Bareboat certificate: The American Sailing Association's captain standard qualification for renting bareboat yachts.
+ASA 104 Bareboat certificate: The American Sailing Association's skipper standard qualification for hiring bareboat yachts.

-RYA: The Royal Yachting Association's qualifications (minimum Day Captain level) is necessary for bareboat rent, it's also worthwhile seeing do you need to have done a VHF radio course as well as some boat owner and chartercompanies will require this.
+RYA: The Royal Yachting Association's qualifications (minimum Day Skipper level) is necessary for bareboat hire, it's also worthwhile seeing do you need to have done a VHF radio course as well as some boat owner and chartercompanies will require this.